jkoul/groupdrup/README.md

 <p>**Getting Started**</p>

 <p>A quick review of getting started websites led to the distinction between core and distribution installations.
 Core installations involve a "steep learning curve" according to some web authors, whereas distributions come pre-configured for specific user needs.
 Business front-end, community resource, and conference organizing are a few of the options.
-Thinking we were about to set up a "manageable" site to serve via local computer, we went with the community resource "Drupal Commons", then chose to pursue a core-driven solution using the MAMP (Mac, Apache, MySQL, PHP) server stack.</p>
+Thinking we were about to set up a "manageable" site to serve via local computer, we went with the community resource "Drupal Commons", then chose to pursue a core-driven solution using the MAMP (Mac, Apache, MySQL, PHP) server stack.
+Below is a detailed walkthrough of that process.</p>

 **Drupal Installation Instructions**<br />